ssis-aa/three_flavors/README.md

 # three_flavors
 These are three programs that each has the same output on hardware, but includes different implementation in software.

+More details in the video [W6-3 - Introduction to State Machine Programming](https://youtu.be/FPyg7os2Cbw)

 ## Circuit Playground Expess [from Adafruit](https://learn.adafruit.com/adafruit-circuit-playground-express) - CircuitPython

 ``` py